-``'Omics`` refers to biological analysis at the molecular level (i.e., DNA, RNA, or proteins).
+'Omics”Omics” refers to biological analysis at the molecular level (i.e., DNA, RNA, or proteins).
 It is used to identify organisms and their activities (e.g., carbon, oxygen, metals, toxins, and nutrients).
-Sequencing techniques allow many types of organisms (viruses to larvae) to be characterized from a single sample of seawater or sediment.
-AOML uses 'omics to study genes and proteins to better understand how marine organisms and ecosystems remain healthy and to better understand communities of microorganisms that are critical to both human health and the world’s ecosystems.
-(Click image at left to learn more)
+AOML uses ‘Omics to study DNA, RNA, and proteins to better understand marine organisms and ecosystem health by researching changes in gene expression, microbial communities, SNPs (single nucleotide polymorphisms), and proteins.

 We collect and analyze Ocean Acidification, Coral Data, Ecosystem Data, and Carbon Data.
 Click the thumbnails to visit the Data page and get access.